mdh266/AirflowDataPipeline/README.md

 # Airflow

-An example of how to use <a href="https://airflow.incubator.apache.org/">Airflow</a> to do ETL.
-I set up at DAG to query the <a href="https://openweathermap.org/">openweathermap.org</a> API everyday and process the json data and store in a <a href="https://www.postgresql.org/">PostgreSQL</a> database.
+This example walks through how to set up an ETL pipeline using <a href="https://airflow.incubator.apache.org/">Airflow</a>.
+I set up at DAG to query the <a href="https://openweathermap.org/">openweathermap.org</a> API everyday, process the json data and store it in a <a href="https://www.postgresql.org/">PostgreSQL</a> database.

 ## Requirements